 Exclusions and restrictions vary between health funds, levels of cover and between policies, so it’s important to understand what’s covered, not covered or covered to a limited extent before you decide on the level of cover or type of policy you need.

 An exclusion is a procedure or service for which you can’t claim a benefit.
 If a procedure or service is listed as an exclusion on your policy, your health fund won’t help cover the cost for that procedure or service in a private or public hospital.

 For example, if your hospital insurance policy excludes assisted reproductive services like IVF, your health fund won’t pay anything towards the cost of that service.

-What’s a restriction?
+What is a restriction?

 A restriction is a procedure or service for which you’ll only receive the minimum default benefit, which is set by the government.
 If a procedure or service is listed as restricted on your policy, you’ll be covered for it, but only to a very limited extent, which will leave you with an out-of-pocket cost.

 For example, if you need psychiatric care but it’s listed as a restricted service on your policy, your health fund will only pay the minimum default benefit for that service.
-That would leave you to pay the remainder of the bill out of your own pocket.
+That would leave you to pay the rest of the bill out of your own pocket.

 When you see a procedure or service that’s listed as restricted on a policy, think about whether you’ll need that treatment in future.
 If the answer is yes, it’s a good idea to consider a higher level of cover that will pay better benefits.